 Each and every Sunday God calls us to come and gather for the weekly celebration of Jesus’ death and resurrection.
 In the Church a liturgical day begins at sundown therefore when we gather for the celebration of Mass on Saturday evening we are celebrating the first Mass of Sunday.
 The primacy of the Sunday Eucharist cannot be overstated.
 Weekly participation in Sunday Eucharist is a hallmark of a Catholic way of life.

 To participate in the weekly celebration of Sunday Eucharist is the obligation and joy of each baptized person.
 Being ready to receive the Body and Blood of Christ means we are ready to participate fully in the entire celebration of Eucharist.
 Participating fully includes singing, listening, watching, responding to the prayers, hearing God’s Word proclaimed, coming to be nourished at the table of the Lord and being sent to love God by loving and serving one another.

-Adults or children who are not baptized in the Roman Catholic Church and desire to participate fully in Eucharist through reception of Holy Communion are invited to speak with one of the priests or parish catechist.
+Adults or children who are not baptized in the Roman Catholic Church and desire to participate fully in Eucharist through reception of Holy Communion are invited to speak with our Priest or our Lay Pastoral Associate.

 For Sacramental Preparation for First Communion, please contact Mary Chiasson at extension 222 or at firstname.lastname@example.org

 Eucharistic Adoration takes place every Thursday from 9:30am to 5:00pm, there is a sign up sheet located in the vestibule